 We set performance materiality at a level lower than materiality to reduce the probability that, in aggregate, uncorrected and undetected misstatements exceed the materiality for the financial statements as a whole.

-Performance materiality was set at 60% of materiality for the 31 March 2021 audit (2020: 60%).
-In determining performance materiality, we considered factors including impact of Covid-19 on business operations and account balances, management's willingness to make process improvements as well as to correct errors identified.
+Performance materiality was set at 60% of materiality for the 31 March 2022 audit (2021: 60%).
+In determining performance materiality, we considered factors including impact of macro-economic factors on business operations and account balances, our ability to rely on general IT controls, the internal manual control environment and management's willingness to make process improvements as well as to correct errors identified.